charlesrich/Disco/README.txt

      java -jar release/lib/disco.jar

-NB: This is pure Java software and requires JRE 1.7 (Java SE 7.0), which includes JavaScript.
-It has been tested in JRE 1.7 on Windows, Mac and Unix (Ubuntu).
-NB: Due to accessing an unsupported API for the JavaScript interpreter (for efficiency reasons), Disco requires the Oracle release of Java, and will not, for example, work with OpenJDK.
+NB: This is pure Java software and assumes Java 8 (JRE 1.8) which includes Nashorn JavaScript (ECMAScript) engine.
+It has been tested with Java SE 8u45 in the Windows x64, Mac OS X x64 and Linux x64 releases from Oracle (java.oracle.com).
+OpenJDK Java 8 releases are not available at time of this writing.

+The release-java7 folder contains an archived copy of the last release of Disco built in Java 7 (using the builtin Rhino JavaScript engine).

-Note this jar file includes all the binary class files in both the disco and task projects (but not the libraries for disco/d4g or the speech libraries in task/lib).
+Note that disco.jar includes all the binary class files in both the disco and task projects (but not the libraries for disco/d4g or the speech libraries in task/lib).